nodegit/nodegit/README.md

 If you find this project of interest, please document all issues and fork if you feel you can provide a patch.
 Testing is of huge importance; by simply running the unit tests on your system and reporting issues you can contribute!

-__Before submitting a pull request, please ensure both unit tests and lint checks pass.__
+__Before submitting a pull request, please ensure both that you've added unit tests to cover your shiny new code, and that all unit tests and lint checks pass.__